 SPCH 1311 Introduction to Speech Communication (3-0-3) Theories and practice of communication in interpersonal, small group, and public speech.
-Prerequisite: READ 0200.
+Prerequisite: READ 0200 or equivalent as determined by placement test.

 SPCH 1315 Public Speaking (3-0-3) Research, composition, organization, delivery, and analysis of speeches for various purposes and occasions.
-Prerequisite: READ 0200.
+Prerequisite: READ 0200 or equivalent as determined by placement test.